Antony Hewish: Early life and education

 Hewish attended King's College, Taunton.
 His undergraduate degree, at Gonville and Caius College, Cambridge, was interrupted by the Second World War.
 He was assigned to war service at the Royal Aircraft Establishment, and at the Telecommunications Research Establishment where he worked with Martin Ryle.
 Returning to the University of Cambridge in 1946, Hewish completed his undergraduate degree and became a postgraduate student in Ryle's research team at the Cavendish Laboratory.
 For his PhD thesis, awarded in 1952, Hewish made practical and theoretical advances in the observation and exploitation of the scintillations of astronomical radio sources, due to foreground plasma.

 Career and research

 Hewish proposed the construction of a large phased array radio telescope, which could be used to perform a survey at high time resolution, primarily for studying interplanetary scintillation.
 In 1965 he secured funding to construct his design, the Interplanetary Scintillation Array, at the Mullard Radio Astronomy Observatory (MRAO) outside Cambridge.
 It was completed in 1967.
 One of Hewish's PhD students, Jocelyn Bell (later known as Jocelyn Bell Burnell), helped to build the array and was assigned to analyse its output.
 Bell soon discovered a radio source which was ultimately recognised as the first pulsar.
-Hewish initially thought that the signal might be radio frequency interference, but Bell was able to show that remained at a constant right ascension, which is unlikely for a terrestrial source.
+Hewish initially thought that the signal might be radio frequency interference, but it remained at a constant right ascension, which is unlikely for a terrestrial source.
 The scientific paper announcing the discovery had five authors, Hewish's name being listed first, Bell's second.